STUDY

 • Adverb of frequency: Sometimes, often, usually, seldom, frequently, daily, generally, occasionally, again and again, never, etc.

-Click to read "Types of Adjective" in detail.
+Click to read the "Types of Adjectives" in detail.